zhusz/CVPR15-CFSS/README.md

 ## Formats
 Shape is represented as a 2n dimensional vector each in the format of `[x1,x2,...,xn,y1,y2,...,yn]`.
 Format of bounding box is `[left, right, top, bottom]`.

+## Demo Video
+We have uploaded our [demo video](http://youtu.be/S4PQ63duO-I) in youtube.
+The trained model should perform with similar accuracy as shown in the demo video.
+Otherwise, the software might have been used in an inappropriate way.

 ## How to speed up
 We need to point out again, in this implementation, we can only use the publicly available packages [VLFeat](https://github.com/vlfeat/vlfeat) and [LibSVM](https://github.com/cjlin1/libsvm) due to open source license issues.
 If you want a faster performance, you need to pay attention to some details like integral map sharing tricks.
 Classifiers should also be replaced by much faster ones like linear kernel.